open-rmf/free_fleet/README.md

 * Simulations don't seem to work properly anymore?
 Try `ros2 deamon stop`, `ros2 daemon start`, or explicitly kill the `ros` and `gazebo` processes, or restart your machine.
 It's been noticed that if the ROS 2 or gazebo process are not terminated properly (happens rarely), the network traffic between the simulation robots and the fleet adapter get affected.

+* ROS 1 Navigation stack simulation does not seem to work as expected?
+Check out the [integration tests docker compose](.github/docker/integration-tests/nav1-docker-compose.yaml), as well as the [simulation](.github/docker/minimal-ros1-sim/Dockerfile) and [bringup](.github/docker/minimal-nav1-bringup/Dockerfile) docker files, for any missing dependencies.

-* Why is RMF not run with `use_sim_time:=true` in the examples?
+* Why does RMF not run with `use_sim_time:=true` in the examples?
 This is because it is on a different `ROS_DOMAIN_ID` than the simulation, therefore it will not have access to the simulation `clock` topic, the examples running RMF, `free_fleet_adapter` and the tasks will not be using sim time.

 * For potential bandwidth issues, especially during multirobot sim example, spinning up a dedicated zenoh router and routing the `zenoh-bridge-ros2dds` manually to it, could help alleviate such issues.